DimitrisBovasianos/machine_learning/README.md

   I extract all the searches that have been made from my website https://marketclaw.com.

-  Took the  first 2 letters and the last 2 from the searched words and  I passed them to
+  Took the  first 3(all the words are 3 letters and above) letters and the last 2 from the searched words and

+  I passed them to

   a CSV file with ord() for each letter in order to get a number.